 Courts-Martial Defense – Military Defense Lawyers

-The military defense lawyers at Brett O’Brien Law provide aggressive and highly experienced court-martial and UCMJ representation.
+The military defense lawyers at National Security Law Firm provide aggressive and highly experienced court-martial and UCMJ representation.
 Moreover, we defend Army, Air Force, Navy, Marine Corps, and Coast Guard cases worldwide, at any military facility in the world.
 Thus — regardless of your physical location or service branch– our military defense lawyers can handle your military criminal law case.

 A criminal trial in the military is known as a court-martial.
-At Brett O’Brien Law, our military defense lawyers know the military justice system inside and out.
+At National Security Law Firm, our military defense lawyers know the military justice system inside and out.
 This is extremely important if you are being accused of a crime in the military, due to its unique criminal justice system.
 While most people have a general understanding of the civilian criminal justice system, the military criminal justice system is unique and differs in many ways from a civilian criminal trial.
 Thus, it is very important that any attorney that represents a military member at a court-martial has specific military defense experience.

 Our military defense lawyers have litigated numerous court-martial cases — as both prosecutors and defense counsel.
 This is a distinct advantage that allows us our military defense lawyers to objectively analyze both sides of a criminal case.
 In addition, our experienced military defense lawyers not only have extensive prior experience serving as Active Duty JAG officers — they are also currently serving as Reserve JAG officers.